MicrosoftDocs/MIMDocs/MIMDocs/Understand/bhold-concepts-guide.md

 ### Advanced BHOLD features

 Previous sections described the basic features of role-based access control (RBAC) in BHOLD.
-This section outlines additional features in BHOLD that can provide enhanced security and flexibility to your organization�s implementation of RBAC.
+This section outlines additional features in BHOLD that can provide enhanced security and flexibility to your organization's implementation of RBAC.
 This section provides overviews of the following BHOLD features:

 - Cardinality
 - Separation of duties